The best baby-friendly workouts to try out right now

-From online classes to walks in the park, here’s our expert tips to help start your postnatal fitness journey
+From baby yoga to walks in the park, here are our expert tips to kickstart your postnatal fitness journey

-Exercise will naturally slip down the priority list after having a baby, which is only natural and to be expected.
+It’s only natural that exercise slips down the priority list after having a baby.
 Your sleep-deprived time is spent concentrating on burping rather than burpees.
 But gentle activity can be a valuable component in your new mum self-care toolkit – it helps relieve stress, can improve sleep and boost mood and energy levels, while helping you to build the strength and endurance you’ll need for life as a parent.

 ‘At a time that is scary, exhilarating, emotional and often stressful, it is important to find an activity that releases endorphins and makes you feel that you are doing something for you and not just your baby,’ says pre- and postnatal exercise specialist Belle Amooty, founder of Buggy Belles.
 ‘While exercise can help with weight loss, the psychological benefits tend to become more important to new mums than the physical benefits.’

-Mum-and-baby (or dad-and-baby) exercise classes can really help with bonding, too.
-And with the first week of October marking International Babywearing Week, what better time to start?
-If you can't make it out to a local class right now, don't worry – there are plenty of things you can do closer to home, from live streams to getting a sweat on in your local park.
+Mum-(or dad-)and-baby exercise classes can really help with bonding, too.
+If you can’t make it out to a local class right now, don’t worry – there are plenty of things you can do closer to home, from live online classes to getting a sweat on in your local park.
 Below, you’ll find some of our favourite baby-friendly workouts, with expert tips to get you started.

 First things first

-‘Once you have been signed off by your doctor at your 6-8 week check, you’re set to start, but it’s best to wait 10 weeks after a C-section to allow the body a bit more time to heal,’ she adds.
-‘Resistance training with light weights and high reps, postnatal Pilates and yoga can all be undertaken at this stage, but please make sure that your teacher is postnatal qualified.’
+She advises not starting exercise until you have been signed off by your doctor at your 6-8 week check, or waiting until 10 weeks after a C-section to allow the body a bit more time to heal.
+‘Resistance training with light weights and high reps, postnatal Pilates and yoga can all be undertaken at this stage, but please make sure that your teacher is postnatal qualified,’ she says.

 Be a pushy mum

-Belle is now running a reduced summer schedule in London's Clissold Park and Highbury Fields, but if there aren’t any classes on near you, there are still plenty of benefits to be had from rolling solo.
+Belle is now running a reduced summer schedule in London’s Clissold Park and Highbury Fields, but if you can’t find any classes near you, there are still plenty of benefits to be had from rolling solo.
 Try Belle’s top tips for turning your daily walk into a workout.

-- Start from the feet – no flip flops; you need good supportive trainers.
-Brisk walking with a heavy buggy will get your heart rate up, imagine you’re running late for an emergency appointment – not too hard to imagine for new mums!
+- Start from the feet – no flip flops, you need good supportive trainers.
+Brisk walking with a heavy buggy will get your heart rate up.
+Pretend you’re running late for an emergency appointment – not too hard to imagine for most new mums!

 - Wear your workout gear – you’re more likely to push yourself to go a little bit faster.